-We’re not really talking ambient music nor dance music, for instance, and while things can differ from track to track, the sounds used can often be fairly “raw”, “direct” or even somewhat “chaotic”.
-Nor is the music by Sheobi very “beat-based” either.
+We’re not really talking ambient music nor dance music, for instance, and while things can differ from track to track, the sounds and production can often be fairly “raw” or “direct”.
+Nor is the music by Sheobi very beat-based either.
 There are experimental elements included, but the words “experimental music” often point at something quite different.
 So using existing genre descriptions to describe the music has proved somewhat difficult.
 But melodies are a central part of the style in any case, and the atmosphere (which is important here) can often be called wistful or melancholic.

 In general, fans of such classic artists dating back to the earlier days of electronic music as Jean Michel Jarre, Vangelis, Kitaro, Ed Starink or Tangerine Dream (for instance) might find something of interest here.
 So you could perhaps call the music “classic electronic” as well.
 If you like Mike Oldfield, you might also looking in the right place – as long as you’re not expecting Mike Oldfield’s music, of course (and the same goes for all other artists mentioned – you won’t find any of their music here).
 This is something else, but you need to give some hints about what the music is like, and I couldn’t really come up with a better explanation myself at the moment.

 Maybe if you’re into classical or progressive music, or somewhat less known genres like minimal synth, you could be interested in this.
 Or you could naturally even be interested if you’ve never even heard of any of the other artists or genres mentioned here.

 Who knows?
 I don’t.
 Just take a listen yourself to find out!

 -Lauri Movall (Sheobi)